propalparolnapervom/CICD/CONCOURCE/EXAMPLES/Pipeline/Ex_10: paths.md

 # WHAT

-Make pipeline that triggers on specific dir in repo only (instead of whole repo)
+Make pipeline that triggers on specific dir in repo only (instead of whole repo) and ckeouts whole repo.

 ## CODE